-collapses by a standard transfer argument since $n!$ acts invertibly on the coefficients. \end{proof} \begin{prop} If $X$ is an $R$-module spectrum, $\pi_*R$ is a graded field, $\pi_0 R$ is a field of characteristic 0, and $T$ is the monad on $R$-module spectra whose category of algebras is the category of $E_{\infty}$ algebras in $R$-module spectra then there is a natural isomorphism
+\begin{prop} Suppose that $M$ is an $R$-module spectrum, $\pi_*R$ is a graded field with $\pi_0 R$ a field of characteristic 0, and $T$ is the above monad on $R$-module spectra whose category of algebras is the category of $E_{\infty}$ algebras in $R$-module spectra.
+Then there is a natural isomorphism

 Here $T_{\alg}$ is the monad on $\pi_*R$-modules whose algebras are the commutative algebras in that category. \end{prop}